A Decades Long Saxophone Journey

 reed.
 Try up or down.

 5. Embouchure.
 Lot of schools on this.
-I don't use my
+Tried a double

 6. Breath.
 Take deep breaths.
 Not to fill your lungs up all